FREE Case Review (866) 588-0600

 Future of Overtime

-The traditional 9-to-5 workday is undergoing a transformation.
-With the rise of the gig economy, remote work, and flexible hours, the very definition of a "workday" is becoming fluid.
+The traditional 9-to-5 workday is transforming.
+With the rise of the gig economy, remote work, and flexible hours, the very definition of a “workday” is becoming fluid.
 These changes pose challenges to the existing overtime framework.

 Forward-thinking businesses are already exploring solutions, such as results-based compensation rather than hourly wages.
 Policymakers, too, must proactively address these changes to ensure that overtime regulations remain relevant, fair, and in tune with the evolving nature of work.